-This tool kit will help you to identify the key factors you need to take into account when making decisions around confidentiality.
+This guidance will provide you with the key legal and ethical considerations you need to take into account when making decisions on confidentiality.
+It signposts to other sources of support and information.